The combinatorial formula for open gravitational descendents: Sphere bundles and relative Euler class

-The following proposition is well known, \begin{pr} Let $E\to M$ be a real oriented rank $2n$ vector bundle on a smooth oriented manifold with boundary $M$ of real dimension $2n$.
-Write $\Phi$ for an angular form, and $\Omega$ its corresponding Euler form.
-Given a nowhere vanishing section $s\in\Gamma(E\to\partial M),$ one can define the relative Euler class $e(E,s)\in H^{2n}(M,\partial M).$ Then
+We will use the following claim. \begin{pr} Let $E\to M$ be a real oriented rank $2n$ vector bundle on a smooth oriented manifold with boundary $M$ of real dimension $2n$.
+Let $\Phi$ be an angular form, and $\Omega$ its corresponding Euler form.
+Given a nowhere vanishing section $s\in\Gamma(E\to\partial M),$ one can define the integral of the relative Euler class, and it holds that